qznc/d-tut/source/idiomatic.rst

 because no guideline is correct in all cases.

 * Arguments should be const, so mutable and immutable values can be given.

-  However, do not copy arguments to make them mutable or immutable, instead declare the argument mutable or immutable from the start and let the caller make the copy.
+  * However, do not copy arguments to make them mutable or immutable, instead declare the argument mutable or immutable from the start and let the caller make the copy.
+  * If a function is not thread-safe due to const arguments, either explicitly document this or make the arguments immutable.

 * Return values, which are freshly constructed, should never be const, but mutable or immutable.
 * Data structures should not restrict themselves to be mutable, const, or immutable.
   The user should decide about mutability.
+  Test this.
+  Otherwise future changes could break users.

 .. seealso::

    `Const FAQ <http://dlang.org/const-faq.html>`_,
-   `Const and Immutable <http://dlang.org/const3.html>`_, `Copy and Move Semantics in D, talk by Ali Çehreli <http://dconf.org/2013/talks/cehreli.html>`_
+   `Const and Immutable <http://dlang.org/const3.html>`_, `Copy and Move Semantics in D, talk by Ali Çehreli <http://dconf.org/2013/talks/cehreli.html>`_, `Discussion on these guidelines <http://forum.dlang.org/post/sdefkajobwcfikkelxbr@forum.dlang.org>`_

 Purity
 ------